Your first campaign

 Set the campaign dates

-Open Settings, then the campaign dates area, and set the start date and end date.
-Campaign dates define the overall operating window for the whole campaign, so get these right before you add touchpoint-level exceptions later.
+Open Settings and set the campaign start date and end date.
+These dates define the overall operating window for the whole campaign, so get them right before you add anything per-touchpoint later.

-Give the wheel touchpoint a clear player-facing title and keep the first setup intentionally light.
-You only need enough configuration to make the touchpoint understandable in a test run.
+Give the wheel a clear, player-facing title and keep the rest of the setup light.
+You only need enough to make the experience understandable in a test run — you can refine the appearance and rules later.

 Create one simple reward

-Return to the wheel touchpoint and associate the reward you just created.
-OmniLab treats rewards as reusable campaign-level objects, then links them to the touchpoints that should distribute them.
+Return to the wheel touchpoint and link the reward you just created.
+Rewards are created once for the campaign, then linked to the touchpoints that should hand them out.

-Keep Terms & Conditions Settings, participation forms, and notifications disabled for now.
-This first campaign is about understanding the core flow, not about covering every production requirement.
+Keep terms and consent, participation forms, and notifications turned off for this first pass.
+This campaign is about understanding the core flow, not covering every production requirement.

 Result

 You now have a first published campaign with one touchpoint, one reward, and a live test URL.
-That is enough to understand the basic Studio-to-Pages flow before you add consent, forms, notifications, or more complex reward logic.
+That's enough to understand the basic OmniLab Studio-to-OmniLab Pages flow before you add consent, forms, notifications, or more complex reward logic.

 What to learn next